matiasespina1991/flutter-template-project/README.md

    - Run `flutter pub run intl_utils:generate` to generate the locale files.
    - Remove a locale by deleting the corresponding `intl_{locale}.arb` file and taking it out of the supportedLocales List.

+# 5. Add SHA-1 and SHA-256 keys to Firebase (Optional):
+   - Use the command `keytool -list -v -keystore ~/.android/debug.keystore -alias androiddebugkey -storepass android -keypass android` to get the SHA-1 key.
+   - Paste the SHA-1 key in the Firebase project settings under the Android app.

-# 5. Things to take in account for pre-production and should be ready prior to the deployment of the app:
+# 6. Things to take in account for pre-production and should be ready prior to the deployment of the app:
 ### (Check each completed item with a ✅)

 ### UI Design: